Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Introduction

 \subsection{Our contributions for $\Omega = \R^m$}

 We first address the problem with a superposition of point charges.
-With the aid of Theorem \ref{teo_removable} (removable singularity) and Theorem \ref{teo_higherint} (higher integrability), we can complement the works in \cite{bcf,bpd} and prove that $u_\rho$ weakly solves \eqref{borninfeld} on the entire $\R^m$:

-\begin{theorem} Let $\rho$ be as in \eqref{pointcharges_intro}.
-If the minimizer $u_\rho$ does not have any light segment, then $u_\rho$ weakly solves \eqref{borninfeld}.
-Furthermore, around $x_i$, $u_\rho$ is asymptotic to a light cone in the sense of \cite{Ecker}, where the cone is future (respectively, past) pointing provided that $a_i <0$ (respectively, $a_i>0$). \end{theorem}
+With the aid of Theorem \ref{teo_removable} (removable singularity) and Theorem \ref{teo_higherint} (higher integrability), we can refine the results in \cite{bcf,bpd,Kiessling} and prove \begin{theorem} Let $\rho$ be as in \eqref{pointcharges_intro}, and let $u_\rho \in \cX(\R^m)$ minimize $I_\rho$.
+Then, the following hold. \begin{itemize} \item[$(i)$] Light segments of $u_\rho$ cannot cross each other, that is, no point can lie in the interior of two distinct light segments. \item[$(ii)$] Any maximally extended light segment of $u_\rho$ must be of the type $\overline{x_ix_j}$ for some $i,j$ such that $a_i a_j < 0$.
+In particular, if $a_ia_j > 0$ for each $i,j$, then $u_\rho$ does not have light segments. \item[$(iii)$] If $u_\rho$ does not have any light segment, then it weakly solves \eqref{borninfeld} and is smooth, strictly spacelike outside of $\{x_1,\ldots, x_k\}$.
+Furthermore, around $x_i$, $u_\rho$ is asymptotic to a light cone in the sense of \cite{Ecker}, where the cone is future (respectively, past) pointing provided that $a_i <0$ (respectively, $a_i>0$). \end{itemize} \end{theorem}

 \begin{remark} According to \cite[Proof of Theorem 1.2]{bcf}, $u_\rho$ has no light segments whenever

 where $I_+$ ($I_-$) is the set of indices for which $a_i>0$ ($a_i<0$). \end{remark}